haiwera-silk-cd/magento-devdocs/_includes/cache/page-cache-overview.md

 -   [Redis]({{ page.baseurl }}/config-guide/redis/redis-pg-cache.html)

 ## Cacheable and uncacheable pages {#cache-over-cacheable}
 *Cacheable* and *uncacheable* are terms we use to indicate whether or not a page should be cached at all.
 (By default, all pages are cacheable.)
-If any block in a {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} is designated as uncacheable, the entire page is uncacheable.
+If any block in a {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} is designated as uncacheable, the entire page is uncacheable.

 To create an uncacheable page, mark any block on that page as uncacheable in the layout using `cacheable="false"`.